- What Are Kidney Stones?

 - Calcium phosphate – a combination of calcium and phosphate

 These stones are rare and occur due to genetic disorders.
 Cystine is a chemical that the body makes naturally.
 In people with genetic disorders, cystine leaks into the urine through the kidneys.

 3. Uric Acid Stones

 If the urine is acidic, there are chances of developing uric acid stones.
-These stones can be formed by the acid itself or by combining itself with calcium.
+These stones are made up of the acid itself or are a combination of the acid and calcium.

 4. Struvite Stones

 These stones develop in people who have recurrent urinary tract infections.
 In some Urinary Tract Infections (UTI), bacteria make ammonia.
 The ammonia in urine can cause stone formation.
 These stones are made up of phosphate, ammonium and magnesium.

 What Causes Kidney Stones in a Child?